fpirri/gothings-raspi-install/README.md

 Please be patient, I will do my best to include basic docs on github ASAP

-- Status as August 12th, 2019:
+- Status as October 3rd, 2019:

-   - new tests on Raspberry P1-B+ & PI Zero W passed
+   - basic tests on Raspberry P1-B+ & PI Zero W passed
    - docker images available on dockerhub
-      - go to https://hub.docker.com/ and search 'hlite/nginx'
+      - go to https://hub.docker.com/ and search 'gothings'

    - building documentation on the dedicated 'bla bla site' (available ASAP)